-But what about that superconscious state?
-What about these last four levels of consciousness?
+But what about the superconscious state?
+What about the last four levels of consciousness?

 The last four states are often gifted or earned through the exploration of the subconscious mind.

-Everybody loves a gift, right?
-However, we absolutely must make sure not to let ourselves get to caught up here.
-Results in life come to be only when action is taken towards achieving those results.
+Results in life come only when direct action is taken towards achieving those results.

-Thankfully, a path towards accessing these last four levels has been constructed for us, a template and guideline, which we can utilize to provide our efforts with purposeful direction.
+Thankfully, a path towards accessing these last four levels has been constructed for us, which we can use to guide our efforts.

-Where do they point, where can they guide me?
+Where do they point, and where can they guide us?

-Is there more to this life, more to my existence?
+Is there more to this life, more to our existence?

-If we choose not to hide from the coinciding developments of fear, but rather to embrace and accept these fears.
-To move forward through the fear, and with the fear, in a unison of understanding.
+But only if we choose not to hide from the coinciding developments of fear.
+To move forward through the fear, and with the fear, in unison with understanding.

 We’re ready to fully access our consciousness.